Skip to main content

 1. blog

-When living with skin conditions like acne or rosacea, you have to be choosy about what touches your skin.
-While makeup doesn’t generally trigger rosacea flare-ups, certain ingredients in cosmetic products can.
+When living with skin conditions like acne or rosacea, it’s important to be careful about what touches your skin.
+While makeup doesn't generally trigger rosacea flare-ups, certain ingredients in cosmetic products can.
+Lucky for you, Curology’s experts have found several cosmetics that are generally suitable for rosacea-prone skin, so you can conceal unwanted redness with the right skincare and makeup routine.
+Let’s get into it!

 What is rosacea?